 If you’ve ever heard of the 4% rule, then you understand the basic premise behind safe withdrawal rates.

 Safe withdrawal rates address a simple question: How much of your nest egg can you withdraw each year without running out of money before you die?
 A classic analysis by Bill Bengen in the 1990s found that, based on historical stock and bond returns, a retiree can withdraw about 4% of their nest egg each year with a near-certain likelihood of their money lasting at least 30 years.

 Keep in mind that not everyone needs 30 years.
 If you retire at the tender age of 45, you might need your nest egg to last 50 years or more.
 Someone who works until they’re 75 might only need their money to last 20 years.

 The longer you want your money to last, the less you should withdraw each year.
 That’s common sense.
-As a general rule, a 3.5% withdrawal rate should preserve your nest egg indefinitely, as it compounds faster than you drain it (see this analysis by Michael Kitces for the math).
+As a general rule, a 3.5% withdrawal rate should preserve your nest egg indefinitely because it compounds faster than you drain it (see this analysis by Michael Kitces for the math).
 Meanwhile, a 5% withdrawal rate nearly always leaves your nest egg intact for at least 20 years.
 For a chart of different withdrawal rates and how long each leaves your savings intact, see this breakdown by Wade Pfau.

 These analyses are based on historical returns, and there’s no guarantee the 21st century will see the same stock or bond returns as the 20th century.
-Retirees also face a unique risk, known as sequence of returns risk, when the market crashes early in their retirement.
-When it does, retirees often drain their nest egg too quickly and too early, and it never fully recovers (more on sequence of returns risk shortly).
+Retirees also face a unique risk known as sequence of returns risk, when the market crashes early in their retirement.
+If it does, retirees often drain their nest egg too quickly and too early, and it never fully recovers (more on sequence of returns risk shortly).